Bicycle Network: Bikes 'n' Bits

 Phone: 03 9555 8692

-The Red Cross urgently needs donated second-hand bicycles!
+The Red Cross urgently needs good quality donated second-hand bicycles!

-Currently Red Cross has an urgent need for donations of second-hand adult male bikes.
+Currently Red Cross has an urgent need for donations of second-hand, adult male bikes.
 If you have one you can donate one to the Red Cross, the team of volunteer bicycle mechanics will soon clean off the dust, scrub the rust, replace the rusty cables and chains, ensure they are legal, safe and functional, and have them as good as new in no time.
-The only bicycles that are unsuitable are those with bent frames, or are otherwise unrepairable.
-The intention of the program is to help rebuild the dignity of the clients so bikes that are in newer condition are particularly appreciated.
-Additionally any front, rear, or wheel reflectors, pumps or helmet would be valued too.
+Due to high demand, we particularly appreciate bikes that are in good, working condition so they can be serviced quickly, enabling us to assist more people.
+Additionally any front, rear, or wheel reflectors, pumps or helmets would be valued too.

 If you would like to make a donation or find out more, please contact Claire Foreman, Caseworker, Bridging Support Program- Migration Support.
 Tel: (03) 9341 7569 or Email: firstname.lastname@example.org Web: www.redcross.org.au